tareq1988/wp-recaptcha-integration/readme.txt

 = Disabled submit buttons should be grey!
 Why aren't they? =

-Very likely the Author of your Theme didn't care that a diabled form element should look different than a functional one.
+Very likely the Author of your Theme didn't care that a disabled form element should look different than a functional one.
 This how you can overcome that issue:

 - Go to (https://gist.github.com/mcguffin/7cbfb0dab73eb32cb4a2)
-- Click the "Download Gist" button
+- Click the "Download ZIP" button
-- Unpack the `.tar.gz` file.
+- Unpack the file.
 - Create a zip Archive out of the included file `grey-out-disabled.php` and name it `grey-out-disabled.zip`.
 - Install and activate it like any other WordPress plugin